Filip3314/LetsLearnProgramming/README.md

 ## Let's Learn Programming

-This is your one stop shop to learn about programming FRC robotics in C++.
+This is your one stop shop to learn about programming FRC robotics in Java.

 ### Java
  - **The Basics**